mawburn/cardrpg/src/site/notes/Mechanics/Skills.md

 ## Skill Tests

-The Game should decide how difficult it is for each task as the players encounter them.
+The Game Master should decide how difficult it is for each task as the players encounter them.
 This takes some quick thinking, but shouldn't be too hard.

 If a player has no skill for a task, they simply can not do it. **However**, the exploding die rule is in effect here.
 This can allow a D4 to succeed at even the hardest task.